ansible-collections/pureport/examples/google_cloud_interconnect/README.md

 ## Creating a Google Cloud Interconnect Connection
 This example creates:
-- a GCP Network,
+- a GCP Network
-- a GCP Router(s),
+- a GCP Router(s)
-- a GCP Interconnect Attachment(s),
+- a GCP Interconnect Attachment(s)
-- a Pureport Network, &
+- a Pureport Network
 - a Pureport Google Cloud Interconnect Connection

 ### Running the Example